Effacer le tableau: Timeline

 Commanders Ngalimu and Masamba both reported to General Constant Ndima Kongba, according to the UN-mandated mission.
 The latter officer is nicknamed "Effacer le tableau" and was part of a group bearing the same name.
 However, the MLC claimed in 2021 that Constant Ndima did not take part in these operations.

 There were reports of cannibalism being widespread.
-It is estimated 60,000 to 70,000 Pygmy were killed in the campaign, and over 100,000 more were displaced.
+It is estimated 60,000 to 70,000 Pygmies were killed in the campaign, and over 100,000 more were displaced.
 Investigations found that beyond the effaceurs, attacks on and the killing of the Bambuti became common among all forces during the Second Congo War.

 Aftermath

 In March 2016, the International Criminal Court found Jean-Pierre Bemba guilty of war crimes and crimes against humanity in the Central African Republic.
 Bemba was the vice president of the DRC, and leader of the MLC during the year-long extermination campaign.
 He was fully acquitted by the ICC's appeal court in June 2018.